The Age of the Cyber Unicorn is Here

 What Keeps Driving the Cyber Market

-There are a bunch of factors propelling this hyper-focus on cyber, and the same factors that are creating a strong M&A market are opening the way for cyber unicorns.
+There are a bunch of factors propelling this hyper-focus on cyber, and it seems that the same factors that are creating a strong M&A market are opening the way for cyber unicorns.
 I’ll explore the ones I think are the most salient below.

 The Changing and Expanding Attack Surface